Photosynthesis for Kids – Definition and How It Works

 Now that you know about the process of photosynthesis, here are some more facts and information on photosynthesis for children that you can share with your kids:

-1. Chlorophyll Gives Green Color to the Leaves
+1. Chlorophyll Gives Green Colour to the Leaves

-Chlorophyll is a chemical present in the leaves that gives the green colour to plants.
+Chlorophyll is a chemical present in the leaves that gives plants their green colour.
 However, this pigment is green because it absorbs red and blue wavelengths of sunlight and reflects the green colour.

 2. Photosynthesis is the Process to Produce Glucose